 Which seemed like a great idea, except for the organizing part.
 Instead, I simply listed it on my goals list as “go golfing” and decided I would figure out the details later.
 A few weeks ago, I saw posters around my office for the annual branch golf tournament.
 I’ve gone the last three years, so going this year would seem almost like a no-brainer.

 Except I’m not part of that branch anymore.
-I changed jobs back in July (50by50: Start a new job (#03)).
-So technically I’m not part of the “client base” for that event, although it’s not a rigid organizational process.
+I changed jobs back in July, so technically I’m not part of the “client base” for the event, although it’s not a rigid organizational process.
 Yet what I really wanted to do was go golfing with my old team, not just any old group.
 If there was space.

 Of the foursome, two of us have been steady cohorts.
 Sean and I were on the team four years ago, even though he was in another division at the time and didn’t really know each other that well.
 Angela in my division went too, and it was an interesting course, but I think she found it a bit of a sh**-show as we are nowhere near her level.
 At least I’m not.
 So she bowed out.
 We took Roula from my team one year, and I bounced her all over the course while looking for where we were supposed to tee off.
 Ryan rode with Sean, and joined again the next year, with a fourth from our directorate joining us, Bruce.

 This year, I checked with my team, and the new replacements weren’t all taking up the spots on our “foursome”, so Ryan, Sean and I could go (even though Ryan and I aren’t part of the “team” anymore), and the new member of the division last June, Luc, joined too.